Components of moduli stacks of two-dimensional Galois representations: Components of Breuil--Kisin and Galois moduli stacks

 We write $m, n$ for the standard generators of $\gM$ and $\gN$.
 The existence of the nonzero map $\gN \to \gM^{(f)}$ implies that $\alpha_i(\gN) \ge \alpha_{i+f}(\gM)$ for all $i$, and also that $\prod_i a_i = \prod_i b_i$.
 Thanks to the latter we will lose no generality by assuming that $a_i = b_i =1 $ for all $i$.
 Let $\tilde m$ be the standard generator for $\gM^{(f)}$.
 The map $\gN \to \gM^{(f)}$ will (up to a scalar) have the form $n_i \mapsto u^{x_i} \tilde m_{i}$ for integers $x_i$ satisfying $px_{i-1}-x_i = s_i - r_{i+f}$ for all $i$; thus $x_i = \alpha_{i}(\gN) - \alpha_{i+f}(\gM)$ for all $i$.
 Since the characters $T(\gM)$ and $T(\gN)$ are conjugate we must have $x_i \equiv d_i - c_{i+f} \pmod{p^{f'}-1}$ for all $i$ (\emph{cf}.\ Lemma~\ref{lem: generic fibres of rank 1 Kisin modules}).
 Moreover, the strong determinant condition $s_i + r_i = e'$ for all $i$ implies that $x_i = x_{i+f}$.

 We stress that we make no claims about the optimality of the following result; we merely prove ``just what we need'' for our applications.
-Indeed the estimates of \cite{MR2562792,CarusoKisinVar} suggest that improvement should be possible.
+Indeed the estimates of \cite[Thm.~1.1]{MR2562792} and \cite[Thm.~1]{CarusoKisinVar} suggest that improvement should be possible by the methods of those papers.

 \begin{prop} We have $\dim Y(\gM,\gN)_1 \le [K:\Qp]$.

 \end{prop}

 \begin{remark} Since the image of $Y(\gM,\gN)_1$ in $\Ext^1_{\K{\F}}(\gM,\gN)$ lies in $\kExt^1_{\K{\F}}(\gM,\gN)$ with fibres that can be seen to have dimension at most one, many cases of Proposition~\ref{prop:irred-bound} will already follow from Remark~\ref{rem:half} (applied with $L$ in place of~$K$). \end{remark}